The Gathering Storm (novel): Brandon Sanderson (2007–2009)

 Sanderson was originally working to a target of 200,000 words, later 250,000 words and by April 2008 up to 400,000 words.
 By the end of October 2008 the 400,000 estimate was still in effect.
 Sanderson later estimated the final length of A Memory of Light to be at least 750,000 words.
-Information emerged on the Internet pertaining to the book, with a draft cover suggesting it was to be split into volumes.
+Information emerged on the Internet pertaining to the book, with a draft cover suggesting it was to be split into multiple volumes.
 On March 30, 2009, Tor Books confirmed A Memory of Light was to be split into three volumes, and that the first volume, The Gathering Storm, would be released on November 3, 2009.
 However, this date was later changed to October 27, 2009, a week earlier than planned.

 Although Jordan himself had promised only a single book, according to Sanderson neither Jordan's widow nor Doherty believed he could achieve this.
 Sanderson claimed that he could not do the story and characters justice with a single volume, so a split was inevitable.
 The decision was made to split the final book into three separate volumes, rather than two, so that a reasonably sized and unfractured volume could be released at the promised November 2009 date.
 Sanderson has stated that had the book remained as a single volume, it would not have been able to be released before November 2011, and likely would have been so large (around 2,000 pages) that it would be unpublishable.

 On the split, Sanderson stated that without it he would have had to "railroad the story from climax to climax" and would sacrifice aspects even of major characters, eventually deciding that "The Wheel of Time deserved better."

 The first volume was originally intended to be titled A Memory of Light: Gathering Clouds.
 The other volumes had working subtitles of Shifting Winds and Tarmon Gai'don for the second and third installments respectively.
 At the point the title A Memory of Light was dropped because book stores were worried it would be confusing, Sanderson decided the subtitle Gathering Clouds was "too generic, too basic" to be used as a title on its own.
 McDougal decided upon The Gathering Storm based on suggestions from Doherty.
 Sanderson states he considers the name to be "one of the more bland Wheel of Time titles."